Generalized Fourier transform method for nonlinear anomalous diffusion equation: Introduction

 where $r$ is the radial coordinate, and $\theta$ and $\nu$ are real parameters.
 When the diffusion coefficient is a function of $r$ only, it is a generalization of the diffusion equation for fractal geometry \cite{o1985analytical}.
 It is the traditional nonlinear diffusion equation when the diffusion coefficient depends on $\rho$ only \cite{crank1979mathematics,bluman1980remarkable}.
 Analytical solutions of eq. (\ref{eqn:gd}) with a point source have been reported in \cite{malacarne2001nonlinear,pedron2002nonlinear}, where an ansatz for $\rho$ is proposed as a general stretched Gaussian function.
 In \cite{abraham2005lie}, the same analytic solutions were also obtained by using Lie group symmetry analysis.

 Motivated by the research on generalized nonlinear diffusion, we propose here a numerical method for solving eq. (\ref{eqn:gd}) using a generalized Fourier transform.
-The generalized Fourier transform (also called the $\Phi_n$ transform), is a new family of integral transforms developed by Willams et. al. \cite{williams2014fourier,kouri2016canonical}.
-These transforms share many properties of the Fourier transform.
-It can be employed to perform a more general frequency and time-frequency analysis.
+The generalized Fourier transform (also called the $\Phi_n$ transform) is a new family of integral transforms developed by Willams et. al. \cite{williams2017fourier,williams2017}.
+These transforms share all the properties of the Fourier transform; hence can be employed to perform more general frequency and time-frequency analysis \cite{kouri2018point,8270495}.

 In section \ref{sec:2}, a brief introduction of the generalized Fourier transform is provided.
 The procedure of using the generalized Fourier transform for solving the generalized nonlinear diffusion equation is discussed in \ref{sec:level2} and \ref{sec:level3}.
 The method is validated by comparison between analytical and numerical results.
-Finally, some numerical results for a non-Delta function initial condition are given in \ref{sec:level4}.
+Then, some numerical results for a non-Delta function initial condition are given in \ref{sec:level4}.
+Conclusions are drawn in \ref{sec:level5}.